-Today, at another blog I work for there was a bit of a comment war surrounding food, which fits right in with my whole childhood obesity and healthy lifestyles series.
+Today, at another site I write for there was a bit of a comment war surrounding food, which fits right in with my whole childhood obesity and healthy lifestyles series.

 - “Don’t judge. you should consider that when parents feed their kids junk food, it’s because it’s just what they can afford….
 It’s EXPENSIVE to buy fruits and vegetables, much less organic.“